-In the 2020 financial year the Company issued 1,128,408 shares to the Clover Corporation Ltd Employee Incentive Plans Trust (Clover EIPT).
-The Clover EIPT issued shares to plan participants upon exercising of the approved Rights.
+In the 2021 financial year the Company issued 129,207 shares to the Clover Corporation Ltd Employee Incentive Plans Trust (Clover EIPT).
+The Clover EIPT will issue shares to plan participants upon exercising of the approved Rights in accordance with the achievement of performance hurdles.